Skip to Main Content

 Entry to second year of Bachelor of Environment

-Entry into second year of the Bachelor of Environemnt (BEnv).
+Entry into second year of the Bachelor of Environment (BEnv).
 The Faculty of Environment offer majors in the following areas (and many are also offered as minor options)

 • Resource and Environmental Management (BEnv)